| | Introduction | Types of interest rates | Impacts of interest rates | Summary | Definitions | Return to Marketing Principles page

 The major target of Canadian monetary policy, which the Bank of Canada and the federal government have established, is to keep inflation low and stable.
 The Bank of Canada uses its powers to influence the credit conditions that exist in the economy.
 The two main tools the Bank of Canada uses to influence the money supply are the Target for the Overnight Rate (see Definitions) in the drawdown/redeposit mechanism and through Open Market Operations (see Definitions).
 The Bank of Canada influences very short-term interest rates, which in turn influence the direction of the long-term rates and may lead to movements in the exchange rate of the Canadian dollar.

-There are different types of interest rates, such as the bank rate (see Definitions), the prime rate (see Definitions), and the market rate (see Definitions).
+There are different types of interest rates, such as the bank rate, prime rate, and market rate (see Definitions).
 These types of interest rates are nominal rates of interest.
 The nominal interest rate is composed of two parts: one part covers the expected inflation, and the other part represents the real rate of return, which is referred to the real rate of interest.

 The agricultural finance system in Canada